danielcardeenas/sulla/README.md

   debug: false, // Opens a debug session
   logQR: true // Logs QR automatically in terminal
-  browserArgs: [''] // Parameters to be added into the chrome browser instance });
+  browserArgs: [''] // Parameters to be added into the chrome browser instance
+  refreshQR: 15000, // Will refresh QR every 15 seconds, 0 will load QR once.
+Default is 30 seconds });
 ```